 - More customizable options (mask model, colors, add-ons, and types of snorkels)

 - Possibility of water entering the snorkel and your mouth

 - Holding snorkel in mouth may cause jaw fatigue

-- Two separate pieces of gear to keep track of
+- Two separate pieces of gear

 - Covers nose and mouth so you can breathe through either, almost like you were not in water at all